PetrBaca/AdvancedRegression/lesson_code/07_CountRegression/Lesson_07_Exercises.md

 Great!
 We got a model that largely estimates the input parameters.

-## 1c: Build a Poisson model in PyMC with to estimate our known parameters
+## 1c: Build a Poisson model in Bambi to estimate our known parameters
 Let's now do the same with Bambi to see what we get.

 ```python